Chandrakanth-08-09/dataset-validator/README.md

 2. **Install the library in editable mode with dev dependencies:** pip install -e .[dev]

-> This installs the library along with development tools like pytest, black, and flake8.
+> This installs the library along with development tools like pytest, black, and flake8 (specified in pyproject.toml).

 3. **Run tests to verify setup:** pytest -m